My coworkers presented a silly programming interview style question to

 echo ${hash_to_words[$max_hash]}

 At this point it became interesting.
-My bash
+My bash solution outperformed all the

-solutions by a fair margin, but I wanted to see if I could do better.
+other bash solutions by a fair margin, but I wanted to see if I could do better.

 I ran it under a profiler and saw that it was spending all its time in many

-nested layers of execute_command
+nested layers of execute_command.

 This gave me the idea to try inlining the function call.
 Quickly prototyping a